Wiseguy (TV series): Sonny Steelgrave storyline

-Mel Profitt story line
+Mel Profitt storyline

-Vinnie, using his reputation developed as a result of infiltrating the Steelgrave crime family, made contact with a hitman/assassin named Roger Lococco (William Russ).
-However, Vinnie soon discovered a much bigger target: Roger's boss, the (mentally unstable) multi-billionaire international criminal mastermind and arms dealer Mel Profitt (Kevin Spacey), and his sister Susan (Joan Severance).
-Mel had an addiction to prescription medication (often administered to him by Susan) which further contributed to his unstable emotional state.
-He was also a believer in Malthusian economics.
-After much international intrigue involving Mel, Susan and Lococco (who turned out to be a CIA agent, under even deeper cover than Vinnie), the entire organization was destroyed.
-The arc alluded to an incestuous relationship between Mel and Susan.
+Vinnie, using his reputation as part of the Steelgrave crime family, makes contact with a hitman/assassin named Roger Lococco (William Russ).
+However, Vinnie soon discovers a much bigger target: Roger's boss, the manic depressive billionaire arms dealer Mel Profitt (Kevin Spacey) and his sister Susan (Joan Severance), with whom he has an incestuous relationship.
+Mel is addicted to prescription medication (always administered to him by Susan) which further contributes to his unstable emotional state.
+He is also a believer in Malthusian economics.
+Matters are complicated by Vinnie falling in love with Susan and beginning a sexual relationship with her.

-After everything collapsed around him, Mel suffered a complete mental breakdown and asked Susan to "send him home".
-She obliged him by injecting him with a lethal dose of heroin and amphetamines and giving him a Viking funeral, and eventually went insane (through no help of Lococco, who began gaslighting her) and was committed to a mental facility.
+Lococco (who turns out to be a CIA agent) encourages Mel to finance insurrectionist Louis Cabra of the Caribbean nation Il Pavao, but Mel becomes convinced that Cabra put a death curse on him.
+Cabra's rival insurrectionist Emanja Mora offers Mel help, but takes advantage of his trust to steal the crystal which Mel believes houses his soul and gives it to Lococco, who smashes it in front of Mel.
+As a result, Mel suffers a complete mental breakdown.
+In a mercy killing, Susan injects Mel with a lethal overdose of amphetamines and gives him a Viking funeral.
+Susan goes insane (with help from Lococco, who gaslights her in order to obtain signed withdrawal slips for Mel's accounts) and is committed to a mental facility.

-As it turned out, the Profitt connection was part of a much larger plot by the CIA to train mercenaries and install a puppet regime in the Caribbean.
-Lococco's training officer and immediate superior Herb Ketcher proved to be behind the plot and after Vinnie and McPike infiltrated the operation, the entire thing was exposed as a front for an American corporation and Lococco turned state's evidence.
-Shortly after his testimony, Lococco went off the grid.
-Ketcher, after being exposed, would take his own life before consequences were dealt to him.

-As the arc came to an end Vinnie announced his resignation from OCB and would not listen when McPike said he would give him six months off instead.
+The Profitt connection is part of a plot by the CIA to train mercenaries and install a puppet regime in Il Pavao.
+With info given him by Vinnie, Lococco learns his training officer and immediate superior Herb Ketcher is running the operation as a front for an American corporation.
+Lococco turns state's evidence.
+Shortly after his testimony, Lococco goes off the grid.
+Ketcher, after being exposed, takes his own life before consequences can be dealt him.
+As the arc comes to an end, Vinnie announces his resignation from the OCB.

 Stephen J. Cannell, producer of Wiseguy, stated that the character Jim Profit from the short-lived Fox series Profit (which Cannell also produced) was named after and partially based on the Mel Profitt character.
+Writer/artist John Byrne has acknowledged that his characters Desmond and Phoebe Marrs, main cast members of the 1990s comic book series Namor the Sub-Mariner, were heavily inspired by Mel and Susan Profitt.